Skip to content

 Key points:

-• Files are applied in lexicographic sort order, so 1.sql before 2.sql before 3.sql.
+• Files are applied in natural sort order, so 1.sql before 2.sql before 3.sql (and 10.sql after 9.sql, not before it).

 • You can use any valid PostgreSQL DDL: tables, types, indexes, constraints, etc.